Perennial Vintners

 It's deceptively simple to make, but may take a bit of practice to get just right.
 It also takes a touch of preparation...

 The first step is to put the Limoncello bottle into your freezer.
 (Don't worry, under normal settings the high alcohol will prevent it from freezing/breaking the bottle.)
 I'd recommend simply storing your Limoncello this way all the time -- it's lovely when served chilled.
-Note that in Washington State, Limoncello can only be bought in State Liquor stores.

 Here's the tricky part -- very slowly, pour the Limoncello down the side of the glass.
-You may need to use your other hand to tip glass somewhat.
+You may need to use your other hand to tip the glass somewhat.
 (People used to pouring a beer with a good head seem to already have the knack for this.)
 Slowly, gently, add about 1/3 glass of Limoncello.
-The limoncello will go to the bottom of the glass, displacing the Frambelle upwards in a nice clean line.
+The Limoncello will go to the bottom of the glass, displacing the Frambelle upwards in a nice clean line.

-If the Limoncello is not cold, if you pour the Limoncello too rapidly, or if you simply pour the Limoncello into the glass you'll still have a lovely tasting drink, but you won't get the attractive layering.
+If the Limoncello is not cold, if you pour the Limoncello too rapidly, or if you simply pour the Limoncello into the glass you'll still have a lovely tasting drink, you simply won't get the attractive layering.

-Copyright © Perennial Vintners 2004-2010
+Copyright © Perennial Vintners 2004-2024 (running on host bayanus)